 Find the opportunities to propel yourself forward.

-Junior year is many things, some fun and some serious.
-Overall, it is a great chance to ready yourself for the final chapter of your high school journey, and for many students, it will be the first time they start thinking about that next chapter.
-That can feel kind of daunting… but, it doesn’t have to be!
+The year before you apply is a great chance to ready yourself for the next chapter of your educational journey.
+It can feel kind of daunting… but, it doesn’t have to be!

-Make junior year about the fun and the serious by finding opportunities to propel your development as a musician forward:
+Make this year about the fun and the serious by finding opportunities to propel your development as a musician forward:

 - Private lessons: Continue to study privately or secure a private teacher if you don’t already have one.
 Not only will this teacher guide you musically, but they will give you advice about which music schools to consider, assist you in picking the correct audition repertory and keep you motivated and improving as you move toward your goal.

 - Community Music Schools or Music Prep programs: Engage as much as you can beyond your high school music programs.
-These outside organizations can get you working with like-minded, talented musicians who share your artistic goals.
-There will be the opportunity to be part of more competitive ensembles, as well as explore chamber music, theory classes and other musical outlets.
+Audition for and participate in a high level musical experience in the form of a Youth Orchestra, Community Choir or All City Jazz ensemble, and explore chamber music, theory classes and other musical outlets that may be available.
+Outside organizations can get you working with like-minded, talented musicians who share your artistic goals and open up opportunities to be part of more competitive ensembles.

 - Youth ensembles: Audition for and participate in a high level musical experience in the form of a Youth Orchestra, Community Choir or All City Jazz ensemble.